Hyundai Excel: Third generation (X3; 1995–1999)

 When the Hyundai Accent was introduced in 1994 for the 1995 model year, it continued to be called Hyundai Excel in some markets, including the Netherlands, Belgium and Australia.

 Also in Indonesia, the first, second and fourth generation Hyundai Accent sedans were sold as Excel, Excel II and Excel III.
-Based from lowest trim level and only sold for taxi companies.
+Based off of the lowest trim level of each model, they were only sold to taxi companies.